-Like many small- and mid-size business owners, I have been frustrated trying to maintain the financial side of my business.
+Like other small- and mid-size business owners, I have been frustrated trying to maintain the financial side of my business.
 However, cloud-based tools have made handling the day-to-day financial tasks of my company much easier.
-The financial tools below are essential to running your business, spanning areas from accounting to expense management to budgeting and more.
+Many consider the financial tools below essential to running a business, spanning areas from accounting to expense management to budgeting and more.

 1. Accounting Software